10 Tongariro National Park Must-Dos

 New Zealand’s first national park is the place to be for volcanic landscapes in New Zealand.
 Mt Ruapehu, Mt Tongariro and Mt Ngauruhoe steal the show with their volcanic peaks.
 There are several ways to embrace the breathtaking landscapes surrounding them (mostly hiking but we’ll do our best to be varied) which we’ll go over in this list of Tongariro National Park must-dos!

-This list of must dos in the Tongariro National Park are just a few things we think you can’t miss in the Tongariro National Park.
+This list of must-dos in the Tongariro National Park is just a few things we think you can’t miss in the Tongariro National Park.
 Nevertheless, if you do have more time here, check out our Tongariro National Park – Guide for Backpackers for more inspiration for your travel itinerary, as well as 11 Best Backpacker Hostels in Tongariro National Park for places to stay.

 1. Hike the Tongariro Crossing

 If you know anything about the Tongariro National Park… No, more like, if you know anything about New Zealand then it will be no surprise that the Tongariro Crossing tops our Tongariro National Park must-do list.
 This is the most popular day hike (usually takes 8 hours to complete one way) in the whole country and for good reason: red craters, vibrant green and blue lakes, mountain scenery and breathtaking views around every corner.
 Nevertheless, it’s a hike into an every-changing weather environment so be prepared by following our Guide to the Tongariro Alpine Crossing.

 Location: Most start the hike from the Mangatepopo Road end.
 However, there are parking restrictions during the busy seasons in New Zealand so follow the advice in our Tongariro Crossing guide for the best access depending on the season.

 2. Ski down an active volcano